NichieSystems/blockchain-crypto-guides/fundamentals/5-Scurdex-basics.md

 ![portrait](https://raw.githubusercontent.com/horizontalsystems/blockchain-crypto-guides/master/fundamentals/images/05-07-s.png)

-Moreover, the Unstoppable can send alerts when the price trend for cryptocurrency changes indicating a good time to purchase or sell any given cryptocurrency.
+Moreover, the Scurdex can send alerts when the price trend for cryptocurrency changes indicating a good time to purchase or sell any given cryptocurrency.

 ### 7. Privacy